Almond Cocoa Powder Cookies

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-• They’re easy to make: These cookies don’t require many ingredients and come together using just two bowls.
+Easy to make: These cookies don't require many ingredients and require just two prep bowls.

-• They’re perfect for almond lovers: If almond-flavored treats are your thing, you’ll love the strong almond flavor of these cookies.
+Intense almond flavor: If almond-flavored treats are your thing, you'll love these deeply aromatic cookies.

-• They taste even better the longer they sit: This is true of many sweet treats, but the almond flavor becomes more robust as they sit for a day or two.
+Taste even better the longer they sit: The almond taste becomes stronger as they sit for a day or two.

 Key Ingredients

-• Slivered Almonds: We’ll be toasting these, which is very important for tasting the nuts in these cookies.
+• Slivered Almonds: We'll be toasting these, which is very important for bringing out the nuttiness in these cookies.

-• Almond Flour: A bit of almond flour along with AP flour will enhance the almond taste, so don’t skip this.
+• Almond Flour: A bit of almond flour with AP flour enhances the almond flavor, so don't skip it.

 • Almond Extract: In case you haven't guessed already, it's all about the almonds here, and a splash of this extract really brings the almond flavor full circle.